EUROPEAN FAMILY THERAPY ASSOCIATION

 Article 17.
 Period

-Each Board is duty bound to submit to the approval of its own Chamber Assembly all accounts concerning the expired accounting year as well as the budget for the next accounting year.
+17.2 Each Board is duty bound to submit to the approval of its own Chamber Assembly all accounts concerning the expired accounting year as well as the budget for the next accounting year.
 These will then be submitted for the approval of the next General Assembly of EFTA.

 Article 18.
 Amendments

-The Statutes may only be modified by the General Assembly of EFTA.
-The proposed amendment (s) must be agreed by the relevant Chamber(s) of those making the proposed amendment(s), and be notified to all members at least 28 days prior to the meeting of the General Assembly of EFTA.
+18.1 Modifications/ amendments to the Statutes can only be confirmed by the General Assembly of EFTA.
+Proposed modifications/amendments must be presented to the GB by a chamber board and must be submitted for discussion.
+The GB must inform all members of EFTA of the proposal(s) at least 28 days prior to the meeting of the General Assembly.

-The decision to modify the statutes or to dissolve the Association requires a majority of votes of at least two thirds of the members of each Chamber.
+18.2 The decision to modify the statutes or to dissolve the Association requires a majority of votes of at least two thirds (2/3) of the members of each Chamber.
 Where this is not possible, a second General Assembly of EFTA may be convened in not less than 28 days where a decision can be made by a simple majority of those present or represented.

-Modifications to the Statutes must be submitted to the Minister of Justice and be published in the annexes of the Moniteur Belge.
+18.3 Modifications to the Statutes must be submitted to the Minister of Justice and be published in the annexes of the Moniteur Belge.